How to pack dishes for moving

 With other kitchenware, you might not need to be quite so careful.
 Still, there are a few techniques to help ensure your cooking utensils and small appliances are packed properly.

-If you have a knife block that separates each knife, you could bubble wrap the block with the knives in it.
+- Wrap kitchen knives individually in paper and label the box properly.
+If you have a knife block that separates each one, you could bubble wrap the block with the knives in it.
 Just secure each knife within the block with a piece of tape on the outside.
 If your knife block is heavy, you may want to pack it in a box by itself.
 Make sure the wrap is secured with heavy-duty packing tape.

 Additional packing tips